 Alea Toussaint ’13

-Today, she considers herself lucky to work with such talented individuals and within an environment that inspires her to never stop getting better.
+I love that every day there is a new problem to be solved.
+I consider myself lucky to work with talented individuals and within an environment that inspires me to never stop getting better.

 Toussaint on the Web: